MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 services: microsoft-academic-services
 ms.topic: tutorial
 ms.service: microsoft-academic-services
-ms.date: 3/6/2019
+ms.date: 3/10/2019
 ---
 # Sample: Compute Author H-Index using Azure Databricks

-In this tutorial, you perform an ETL (extract, transform, and load data) operation by using Azure Databricks.
-You extract data from Azure Data Lake Storage Gen2 into Azure Databricks, run transformations on the data in Azure Databricks, and then load the transformed data into Azure SQL Data Warehouse.
+In this tutorial, you extract and transform MAG data using Azure Databricks.

 ## Prerequisites